 - This coating sits on the surface of the fabric, prevents air flow and prevents your clothes from absorbing water and detergent in the washing process.

-- In turn, your clothes (and towels!) more likely to lock in stinky odors.
+- In turn, your clothes (and towels!) are more likely to lock in stinky odors.

 Your best bet is to ditch fabric softeners completely.
 If you have hard water and need some help getting your clothes clean, you can add vinegar to the fabric softener cup OR add one tablespoon of Epsom salt to the soap dispenser.